What’s Your JQ? (Joint IQ)

 A: The correct answer is d.
 85%.
 When we're young, joint cartilage contains a lot more water, helping to cushion and protect our joints.
-Keeping well-hydrated can help keep joints lubricated, as well as supplementing with a product like Move Free® Advanced which contains Chondroitin and Joint Fluid.
+Keeping well-hydrated can help keep joints lubricated, as well as supplementing with a product like Move Free® Advanced which contains ingredients such as Glucosamine & FruiteX-B(R).

 Q: How can soft drinks be hard on your joints?